GBdeMiranda/DataChallenge_Santander/README.md

 # MEIxplica (Santander Data Challenge)

 This repository was created as part of a data analysis project developed for the hackathon "Data Challenge Santander" promoted by Shawee.
-A dashboard with the obtained analysis can be viewed at:
+A [dashboard](https://datastudio.google.com/reporting/b75e3fc7-6ad6-4396-bfc2-8b4cc68ceea9) with the presentation of the platform in a more playful along with the analysis built can be seen at:

 > ## [MEIxplica](https://sites.google.com/view/meixplica)

 The code explore datasets and web do scraping in dynamic contents to collect and present informations to the micro and medium enterpreneurs in Brazil.